Mohammad Saber Rohparwar: Personal life

-Rohparwar graduated with a degree in Agricultural economics from the Kabul University.
+Rohparwar graduated with a degree in Agricultural economics from the Kabul University in 1977.

 In 1980, during the Soviet invasion and two years after the communist war, he fled to Hamburg in Germany and founded a taxi business.
 He then created a local Afghan football club called Ariana SV which he is currently a chairman.

 His son Rohollah Rohparwar is also a footballer.

+Career statistics

+International goals

+Scores and results list Afghanistan's goal tally first, score column indicates score after each Rohparwar goal.